shruggers/ChessBoard-Kata/README.markdown

 Kata rules are in the _readme_ file

-This project is configured so it can be run with RVM and Bundler.
+This project is configured so it can be run with [RVM][rvm] and Bundler.
 The following commands should get you set up:

     rvm get head
     rvm install 1.9.2